Voortrekkers (youth organisation)

-Voortrekkers can also refer to the historical mass migration of the Afrikaner people: see Voortrekkers.

-The Voortrekkers is an Afrikaner youth organisation founded in South Africa in 1931.
+The Voortrekkers is an Afrikaner youth organisation, founded in South Africa in 1931, for Afrikaner boys and girls.
+It tries to develop resilience, service, leadership and a good character through team meetings, skills development and camping in nature, with the opportunity for whole families to get involved.
+The movement, which also took off in Namibia, is based on Christian national principles.

 Mission, values and principles

-In the words of its mission statement (as translated), "The Voortrekkers empowers the Afrikaners to be successful as positive citizens and dependable Christians."
+In the words of its mission statement (as translated), "The Voortrekkers is a cultural movement that equips our members, especially the youth, to live out their calling through service as modern Afrikaners, positive citizens and consistent Christians."

 The motto of the movement, "Hou Koers", translates as "Hold [your] Course".
 The values of the organisation are encapsulated in what is referred to as "The ABC".